cdl-geneseo/geneseo-dictionary/K/Keg.md

 # Keg

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Keg

 Created by  Marissa Maxwell on May 05, 2023

 A barrel often containing beer, typically used in fraternities.As of 2023, 100% of students surveyed have heard of this term, and about 94% of students surveyed believe that this term is fairly often or very often used on campus.